Searching for neutrino-modulino oscillations at the Forward Physics Facility: Acknowledgments

 \section{Acknowledgments}

+We thank Cumrun Vafa for discussion.
 The work of L.A.A. is supported by the U.S. National Science Foundation (NSF Grant PHY-2112527).
 The work of D.L. is supported by the Origins Excellence Cluster.